saramiotto/dncs-lab/README.md

     sudo ip link set dev enp0s10 up

 ## Router-1
-For our first Router, we have enabled the Kernel option for IP forwarding with the command `sudo sysctl -w net.ipv4.ip_forward=1`.
-Then, with the command `sudo sysctl addr add` we have added the IP address to the interface and started also the network interfaces.
-With `sudo ip link add link` we have added a virtual link and then add the correct address.
-To conclude, we have added with the command `sudo ip route add` the route via the designated gateway to the correct address.
+For our first Router, we enabled the Kernel option for IP forwarding with the command `sudo sysctl -w net.ipv4.ip_forward=1`.
+Then, with the command `sudo sysctl addr add` we added the IP address to the interface and started also the network interfaces.
+With `sudo ip link add link` we added a virtual link and then the correct address.
+To conclude, we added with the command `sudo ip route add` the route via the designated gateway to the correct address.

     export DEBIAN_FRONTEND=noninteractive
     sudo sysctl -w net.ipv4.ip_forward=1